 If the Hop-Limit is determined based on configuration associated with the RSC, the 5G ProSe Remote UE does not include the Hop-Limit in the Solicitation message.
 Otherwise, the 5G ProSe Remote UE includes the Hop-Limit in the Solicitation message.

 2a.
 The 5G ProSe Remote UE sends a 5G ProSe UE-to-Network Relay Discovery Solicitation message.
-The 5G ProSe UE-to-Network Relay Discovery Solicitation message additionally contains following IEs compared with that in clause 6.3.2.3.3: an indication that multi-hop relay is supported, hop count and Hop-Limit.
+The 5G ProSe UE-to-Network Relay Discovery Solicitation message additionally contains following IEs compared with that in clause 6.3.2.3.3: an indication that multi-hop relay is supported, Hop-Count and Hop-Limit (optional).

 The Target Info may contain the User Info ID of the UE-to-Network Relay and Intermediate UE-to-Network Relay(s).